by Monica A. Ross, LPC

 Because life is in constant flux and ever changing, the meaning that we make of our lives is also in flux, but to be able to make meaning of the life that we are in is an essential thing.
 The loss of a sense of meaning in life can lead to depression.

 We are all born into the world with assumptions and biases that influence our actions.
 The first step is to become aware that we have biases.
-That having been said it is possible to do reality checks to verify our assumptions.
-This fits very nicely with CBT which aims to look at evidence for and against negative core beliefs that we might have.
+That having been said, it is possible to do reality checks to verify our assumptions.
+This fits very nicely with cognitive behavioral therapy (CBT) which aims to look at evidence for and against negative core beliefs that we might have.

-For more information on existential psychotherapy see Emily van Deurzen’s work.
-Much of the information contained in this post comes from a class I took on existential psychotherapy with Skills in Existential Counseling & Psychotherapy by Emily va Deurzen and Martin Adams as the text.
+For more information on existential psychotherapy see Emmy van Deurzen’s work.
+Much of the information contained in this post comes from a class I took on existential psychotherapy with Skills in Existential Counselling & Psychotherapy by Emmy van Deurzen and Martin Adams as the text.

-The following are existential authors taken from one of Emily’s presentations
+The following are existential authors taken from one of Emmy’s presentations.